redbug312/hashfunc-comparison/README.md

 $ ./hashfunc.py --hash xor8 --size 64 --regroup --hist-eq=0,6 data/studentID | ./tilechart.py -g
 ```

-Notice that the data is slightly transforned due to privacy, thus the result would behaves different from the slide above.
-But there’s the same effect on each optimization.
+Notice that the data is slightly transformed due to privacy, thus the result would be different from the slide above.
+But there’s same effect on each optimization.

 ## Structure
-The program can also be used to analyze other hash functions. `hashfunc.py` will read lines in file given as first argument, printing out a hashtable. `barchart.py` and `tilechart.py` will read the hashtable and show the responding chart.
+This program can also be used to analyze other hash functions. `hashfunc.py` will read lines in file given as first argument, printing out a hashtable. `barchart.py` and `tilechart.py` will read the hashtable and show the responding chart.

 1. Options in `hashfunc.py`
     * `-h`, `--hash`: specify the hash function, **sum8, xor8, djb2** is implemented